The Cost of Renovating a Lab

 What type of lab you are renovating

 The necessary renovations will depend mostly on what type of lab you are starting with.
-If you are unfamiliar with the lab space, completing an on-site investigation of the existing conditions in the lab is necessary and will save you money throughout the process.
+If you are unfamiliar with the lab space, completing an on-site investigation of the existing conditions in the lab is necessary.
+This step will save you money throughout the process.

 You will need to get information on the lab’s infrastructure and layout is to begin the design process.
-Specifically, you will want to locate all wiring and water pipes and determine what core changes need to be made to convert the lab to meet your needs.
+Specifically, locating all wiring, water pipes and determining core changes to convert the lab to meet your needs.

-Conducting a site-investigation in the beginning will help prevent you from dealing with delays and running into issues with design and installation of lab furniture and equipment later on.
+Conducting a site-investigation in the beginning will help prevent you from dealing with delays.
+It will also help you avoid running into issues with design and installation of lab furniture and equipment later on.

 Ergonomics

 Ergonomics is the “designing and arranging [of] things people use so that the people and things interact most efficiently and safely,” especially in the workplace.
-In a laboratory, this is especially relevant, as ergonomics represents all that a quality lab should be: efficient and safe.
+In a laboratory, this is especially relevant.
+This is because ergonomics represents all that a quality lab should be: efficient and safe.

 Having an ergonomically appropriate design is essential to the success of your lab and its researchers and lab technicians.
 This means that you may need to completely change the layout of the existing lab furniture, casework, and sometimes the infrastructure itself.